dk14/wolfram-mega/docs/dsl.md

 > as long as they both pre-agreed on PoW-threshold before signing transactions.

-### State
+### 〇 State

-Discreet🌿 is at least as powerful💪 as [Cardano Marlowe](https://marlowe.iohk.io/).
+Discreet🌿 is at least as powerful 💪 as [Cardano Marlowe](https://marlowe.iohk.io/).
 It allows stateful contracts.

 Consequently, schedules, every collaterizable [ACTUS](https://www.actusfrf.org/)/[ISDA](https://www.isda.org/) instrument can be implemented.

 > Investment banking can be stressful, but stress is just "involutary" contraction of muscles.
 Awareness  and responsibility gives you back your control, nothing is truly "involutary".
 What you think of as headache is just pressure from your cranial muscles.

-### Recursion
+### ∞ Recursion

 Discreet🌿 allows for recursion. `outcome` and `pay` can be in recursive calls as well, but subject to standard Discreet typesafety restrictions: no "perfect hedges".

 Every contract has a limit on maximum collateral (`enumerateWithBound(maxBudgetParty, maxBudgetCounterParty)`), thus payout recursion is bounded.

 Halting problem is semi-solved.

 <canvas id="canvas">
 Your browser does not support the canvas tag.
 </canvas>

-### Multi-party
+### 👭 Multi-party

 Multi-party mode creates a set of mutual 2-party contracts.
-It is transparent to the user, all pairs are treated as one contract in eDSL.
+The contracts themselves are incapsulated, all pairs are treated as one contract in eDSL.

+> U don't have to think 🤔

 ```ts
 import { Dsl } from '@dk14/wolfram-mega/discreet'